Skip to main content

 Knowing this distinction helps you keep things consistent and search results reliable.

-Search and prioritization support good content management
+Search and prioritization

 The Library: your firmwide source of truth

-The Library is where you store and manage content that’s approved, maintained, and intended for use across all of your team’s projects.
-It serves as the central source of truth for the content you want everyone to use.
+The Library is where you store and manage content that’s approved, maintained, and intended for use across all your team’s projects.
+It serves as the central source of truth for content you want everyone to use.

 What it holds